 Take this example — another one from HubSpot.
 I downloaded the 2023 State of AI Report, and the “Thank You” page allowed me to check out HubSpot's new AI tools to scale my marketing efforts.

 The form I fill out to receive this advice asks for different, more detailed, information about my business needs, allowing HubSpot to better craft the next offer they send my way.

 How to Choose the Right Landing Page for Your Campaign

-Now that you understand the most common types of landing pages, the question remains: How do you pick the right one for your next campaign?
+Now that you understand the most common types of landing pages, the question remains: What are some best practices for choosing the right LP for your next campaign?

 Begin by asking yourself these questions:

 - "What are the business goals I’m trying to achieve with this landing page?"

 - "How are my competitors achieving these goals?"